clearbridgesoft/stardust-chrome-app/README.md

 Go to chrome://flags.
 Find "Experimental Extension APIs", and click its "Enable" link.
 Restart Chrome.

-Load your app
+###Load your app###

-To load your app, bring up the apps and extensions management page by clicking the settings icon  and choosing Tools > Extensions.
+To load your app, bring up the apps and extensions management page by clicking the settings icon  and choosing Tools > Settings  Extensions.

 Make sure the Developer mode checkbox has been selected.